katzur/story-sparks/TESTING.md

 **1. Carrousel with testimonials on the homepage changes its height when switching between the views**

-Problem is purely based on the size of the comments inside - there are 2 comments displayed on the same view - if one is vigger than the other on the next page - the hight will slightly drop/ increase while switching between the views.
+Problem is purely based on the size of the comments inside - there are 2 comments displayed on the same view - if one is bigger than the other on the next page - the hight will slightly drop/ increase while switching between the views.

 **2. Footer alignment on certain pages**

 Footer on certain pages tends to move up, leaving extra space on the bottom, even though code wise everything seems to be set up correctly.

-**3. When loggin in/ logging out the dropdowns are opening, but not able to click on the available links**
+**3. When login in/ logging out the dropdowns are opening, but not able to click on the available links**

 It requires a page refresh, then all works as expected.
 Not sure about the root cause of this issue as it appears to happen for the Heroku deployment only.